The planning of the means of escape / fire safety design in these buildings is more involved.

 As a general rule, in order to avoid occupants being trapped by fire / smoke there should be alternative escape routes provided from all parts of the building, except for circumstances where travel distances and / or occupancies can be restricted thereby allowing single routes of escape.

 Lighting of escape routes - all escape routes should have adequate artificial lighting but many routes in buildings must also have escape lighting which illuminates the route of escape if the mains supply fails - this includes staircases, corridors, occupied rooms without windows and toilet areas.

-Automatic fire detection must be installed in Institutional/Hotel buildings but in all other buildings is often strongly recommended as a compensatory feature to assist the means of escape design; as part of the operating function of fire protection systems; and/or as an integral part of the management/fire strategy for complex buildings.
+Automatic fire detection must be installed in institutional / hotel buildings.
+In all other buildings, it is often strongly recommended as a compensatory feature to assist the means of escape design; as part of the operating function of fire protection systems; and / or as an integral part of the management / fire strategy for complex buildings.

-A Building's Fire Precautions may be designed in accordance with the recommendations of the appropriate part of BS5588 "Design of Fire Precaution in Buildings", the NHS Health Building's "Firecode" documents or "BS9999".
+A building's fire precautions may be designed in line with the recommendations of the appropriate part of BS5588 "Design of Fire Precaution in Buildings", the NHS Health Building's "Firecode" documents or "BS9999".

-During 2002-2004 there was a large scale updating and changeover to common european standards in fire safety testing within the European Union.
+During 2002 to 2004, there was a large scale updating and changeover to common european standards in fire safety testing within the European Union.

 There is no increase intended or change proposed in the actual technical performance requirements of Part B of the Building Regulations.
 But rather a major effort to open up the construction product supply market across Europe.

 The Building Regulations aim to maintain safety - so all fire test and fire safety standards for building materials and systems will be tested against a common single standard.